Virtual Services

 Making a workspace isolated

-It is only possible to create two or more workspaces with the same namespace in GeoServer if only one of them is non isolated, i.e. isolated workspaces have no restrictions in namespaces usage but two non isolated workspaces can’t use the same namespace.
+It is only possible to create two or more workspaces with the same XML namespace in GeoServer if only one of them is non isolated, i.e. isolated workspaces have no restrictions in namespaces usage but two non isolated workspaces can’t use the same namespace.

 The following situation will be valid: